 Cheesy Corn for Christmas

-Advertising executive Ally Leeds (Emmanuelle Vaugier) has a promising career, that is until she makes the mistake of including weddings in her pitch to chocolate entrepreneur Danny Donner (Dean Cain) as he walks out and she gets fired.
-In desperate need for a job her friend arranges for Ally to have an interview with Samantha Ryland (Cynthia Gibb), the CEO of a major advertising company.
+Ally Leeds (Emmanuelle Vaugier - It's Christmas, Carol!) had a promising career as an advertising executive, that is until she makes the mistake of including weddings in her pitch to chocolate entrepreneur Danny Donner (Dean Cain - Broadcasting Christmas), as he walks out and she gets fired.
+In desperate need for a job her friend arranges for Ally to have an interview with Samantha Ryland (Cynthia Gibb - Sharing Christmas), the CEO of a major advertising company.
 What Ally doesn't realise is that the interview is actually for a job as nanny to Samantha's two well behaved but fun starved children.
-Despite not her ideal job the pay is good and so Ally takes it but when she meets Justin (Richard Ruccolo) one of Sally's advertising team she lies to him and tells him that she is still an advertising exec which in turn leads to confusion and chaos.
+Despite not her ideal job the pay is good and so Ally takes it but when she meets Justin (Richard Ruccolo - Clara's Deadly Secret), one of Sally's advertising team, she lies and tells him that she is still an advertising exec which in turn leads to confusion and chaos.

 It doesn't get any better when the romance finally shows its head as we have Ally dating Justin with him under the impression she is an advertising consultant and various other lies.
 It lacks any sign of romantic spark despite throwing in some obvious scenes such as the romantic picking a Christmas tree scene followed by an equally cliche ice skating scene.
 In fact these scenes and pretty much everything else about "A Nanny for Christmas" is corny and cheesy, it's cheesy corn.